OAI-SearchBot vs GPTBot vs ChatGPT-User — What Each OpenAI Crawler Does

 Verification via IP ranges

 Each crawler publishes its IP ranges as JSON.
-Use these to verify legitimate OpenAI traffic in your server logs and configure WAF allow-lists:
+Use these to verify legitimate OpenAI traffic in your server logs and to build WAF allow-lists - the user-agent string alone is trivially spoofable, so don't trust it on its own:

 Common configuration mistakes

-• Cloudflare default blocking (July 2025+) — new Cloudflare domains block AI crawlers by default.
-Check your Bots dashboard and explicitly allow OAI-SearchBot.
+User-agent: *Disallow - kills ChatGPT Shopping visibility in one line.
+Use explicit per-agent directives. - Cloudflare default blocking (July 2025+) - new Cloudflare domains block AI crawlers by default.
+Check your Bots dashboard and explicitly allow OAI-SearchBot, because the robots.txt you carefully wrote doesn't matter if Cloudflare returns 403 first.

-• Confusing ChatGPT-User with ChatGPT traffic — ChatGPT-User is only used for explicit web fetches.
-Most ChatGPT citations come from OAI-SearchBot’s pre-built index.
+- Confusing ChatGPT-User with ChatGPT traffic - ChatGPT-User only handles explicit web fetches.
+Most ChatGPT citations come from OAI-SearchBot's pre-built index, so that's the one to optimize for.

-• WAF blocking the user agent string — robots.txt allows the crawler, but your WAF returns 403.
-Check both layers.
+- WAF blocking the user-agent string - robots.txt allows the crawler, your WAF returns 403 anyway.
+Two layers, check both.

 How to check if you're blocked

-Ask ChatGPT: “Does [yourstore.com] sell [specific product]?”
-If ChatGPT says “I can’t access that site” or returns generic information without visiting, you’re likely blocked at one of these layers:
+Quick test: ask ChatGPT "Does [yourstore.com] sell [specific product]?"
+If it says "I can't access that site" or hands back generic info without visiting, you're blocked at one of these layers:

 GEOlikeaPro's Crawler View shows exactly what each OpenAI crawler sees when it visits your pages - including whether you're blocked at the robots.txt, WAF, or rendering layer.
 Sign up free to audit your crawler configuration.